rickmak/todo-web/README.md

 - A deleted to-do item re-appear on reload
 - Enter at the input box cannot add item
-- Reload at finished list will go to the doing list

 ## Tasks:

-1. Show me good clean code
+1. Show me you can read code and produce good clean code
 2. Fix the above bugs
-3. Event binding and view rendering is mixed up, try to separate them
+3. list.js and item.js are in different style, try to compare and unify (okay to just think of direction within time, we can discuss it later)
-4. Any refractoring you think will make the code better
+4. Any refractoring you think will make the code better, reduce the chance to produce above bugs

 ## Constraint